-Apart from the incremental demand for water, not only from Zwartfontein, but from many more similar establishments, it is not foreseen that the higher dam wall would have any significant impacts on the drainage line and the Berg River.
+Apart from the incremental demand for water, not only from Bonathaba, but from many more similar establishments, it is not foreseen that the new dam would have any significant impacts on the Berg River.
 The demands on the Berg River has long been discounted against the minimum flow requirements and the Ecological Reserve.

-Hence it is recommended that the elevation of the dam wall is allowed, either by a letter of consent or a General Authorisation, should the DWS elect to do so, considering the fact that the current taking of water from the Berg River for the Zwartfontein Farm is considered to be an Existing Legal Water Use.
+Hence it is recommended that the construction of the new dam allowed, either by a letter of consent or a General Authorisation, should the DWS elect to do so, considering the fact that the current taking of water from the Berg River for the Bonathaba Farm is considered to be an Existing Legal Water Use.